 But damned if these tiny tanks aren’t turning up every couple of days in something I’m watching or reviewing.
 Thanks to “Stranger Things” and “Peanut Butter Falcon” and “Snowfall” and “Cry Havoc” and “The High Note,” this butt-ugly (especially the butt) Detroit “compact” is having a moment.

 “Stumptown,” “The Evil Down the Street,” even the animated “Bojack Horseman” feature a Nova, here and there.
 Jared Leto drives one in “The Little Things.”
 Hey, all the best serial killers do.
 What’s down-and-out, “poor decisions” queen Jena Malone drive in “Lorelei?”

-Damned if bank-robber Tom Holland plays in February’s “Cherry” doesn’t meet a street drug dealer driving a late-run 1978 model.
+Damned if the bank-robber Tom Holland plays in February’s “Cherry” doesn’t meet a street drug dealer driving a late-run 1978 model.
 Shoot toot, here’s one in “F9 — The Fast Saga.”

 Everywhere I look.
 Marcia Marcia Marcia, Nova Nova Nova.